Prerequisites for Designing Macroprudential Toolkit

 At the level of the European Union, aligning macroprudential policies is of high importance.
 National regulatory authorities are to enhance their capacities, identify the main resources of systemic risks and adopt the measures necessary to maintain financial stability (ESRB, Recommendation on the macro-prudential mandate of national authorities, 2011).

-This workshop will complement the contribution and technical activities of other providers in the region and respond to the specific needs and interests of the SEE constituency.
-The focus will be on operational and implementation challenges.
-It will serve as a platform for discussions on specifics and foremost the prerequisites for design and implementation of the macroprudential toolkit, how to determine the most appropriate approach, how to establish the legal and operational framework, design the policy instruments, and what is needed to evaluate impact or recalibrate approach.
+This workshop complemented the trainings and technical activities of other providers in the region and respond to the specific needs and interests of the SEE constituency.
+The focus was on operational and implementation challenges.
+It served as a platform for discussions on specifics and foremost the prerequisites for design and implementation of the macroprudential toolkit, how to determine the most appropriate approach, how to establish the legal and operational framework, design the policy instruments, and what is needed to evaluate impact or recalibrate approach.

-At the workshop, we will review the objectives of macroprudential policy and examine the policy process to operationalize macroprudential policy.
-Topics will include the mapping of tools to sources of risks, the calibration of tools in light of benefits and costs, and the potential for policy tools to be relaxed in times of stress.
+At the workshop, we reviewed the objectives of macroprudential policy and examined the policy process to operationalize macroprudential policy.
+Topics included the mapping of tools to sources of risks, the calibration of tools in light of benefits and costs, and the potential for policy tools to be relaxed in times of stress.

-More focus will be devoted to the institutional arrangements for macroprudential policy.
+More focus was devoted to the institutional arrangements for macroprudential policy.
 Even though there is no “one-size fits all”, it is desirable for institutional arrangements to provide for willingness to act, ability to act, and cooperation in risk assessment and mitigation.
-We will look at how different institutional models can achieve these desirables.
+We looked at how different institutional models can achieve these desirables.

-The workshop aims at taking into account participant country specifics based in a form of group discussions of practical, statistical and analytical prerequisites for effective monitoring of systemic risk, and implications for determining the components of an effective toolkit.
-We will discuss different arrangements in the region, as well as the legal framework to cover practical issues relating to the interinstitutional allocation of responsibilities and effective coordination in the conduct of macroprudential policies.
+The workshop took into account participant country specifics based in a form of group discussions of practical, statistical and analytical prerequisites for effective monitoring of systemic risk, and implications for determining the components of an effective toolkit.
+We discussed different arrangements in the region, as well as the legal framework to cover practical issues relating to the interinstitutional allocation of responsibilities and effective coordination in the conduct of macroprudential policies.

 - Erlend W Nier, Deputy Chief of the Monetary and Macroprudential Policies Division, Monetary and Capital Markets Department, International Monetary Fund